Poker Night Live

-Poker Night Live was the United Kingdom's first live Internet poker show, broadcast between 2005 and 2007 on Pokerzone, usually between 9pm and 1am.
+Poker Night Live is the United Kingdom's first live Internet poker show, broadcast between 2005 and 2007 on Pokerzone, usually between 9pm and 1am.
 Versions of it have been broadcast worldwide.

 The show, in its live form, finished in May 2007, although repeats of past episodes were still broadcast until the closure of the Pokerzone channel the following year.

 Show Features

 The show featured coverage of online poker cash games, single table "sit and go" tournaments, and multi-table tournaments.
 The games featured are from the Prima Poker network of sites, and are broadcast with a short delay, with all players' cards visible.
 The presenters also discuss viewers' emails and text messages on poker issues.

 A regular feature from February, 2006 was the "Beat The Presenter" tournament, in which one of the presenters plays a single table tournament while the programme is being broadcast, and then analyses their play along with their co-presenter after it is completed.

 In 2006, Poker Night Live offered its regular online players the chance to win places in a special PokerBowl show.
 The six qualifiers visited the PokerZone studio to play in a "live" tournament.
 The show was broadcast in September 2006 with Ken "Snappit" Hawkins beating Andrew "Gilberto" Parkhouse heads up.